![]() |

 Assessment

-The examination may include short open, open response and resource-linked questions.
-It will also include 12-mark and 20-mark extended writing questions.
+• Exams include short open, open response and resource-linked questions.
+It will also include 12, 16 and 20-mark extended writing questions.
 It lasts for 2 hours 15 minutes.

 What skills will I gain?